Home

 - Sixteen Thirty Something

-have a great deal to do with the actual war apart from naming all
+not have a great deal to do with the actual war apart from

-of the main states.
-Instead players each secretly favor a
+naming all of the main states.
+Instead players each secretly

-few of the conflicting countries based on cards randomly dealt at
+favor a few of the conflicting countries based on cards randomly

-the outset.
-This alone can cause problems if the cards are not all
+dealt at the outset.
+This alone can cause problems if the cards

-dealt (e.g. in a five-player game) since those holding states
+are not all dealt (e.g. in a five-player game) since those

-is over and because every nation inevitably ends up either at the very
+over and because every nation inevitably ends up either at the

-top or the very bottom of the scoring track.
-Thus the game outcome is
+very top or the very bottom of the scoring track.
+Thus the game

-rather plain long before it actually arrives as it is practically
+outcome is rather plain long before it actually arrives as it

 Please forward any comments and additions for this site to